WHAT IS MASS ?

 “ Before Maxwell, people conceived of physical reality — in so far as it is supposed to represent events in nature — as material points, whose changes consist exclusively of motions.
 After Maxwell they conceived physical reality as represented by continuous fields, not mechanically explicable.
 The conception of the electromagnetic field as an ultimate entity had been generally accepted, and serious thinkers had abandoned the belief in the possibility of a mechanical explanation of Maxwell’s equations.
 Before long they were, on the contrary, actually trying to explain material points and their inertia in terms of field theory.
 This change in the conception of reality is the most profound and fruitful one that has come to physics since Newton; but it has at the same time to be admitted that the program has by no means been completely carried out yet.
 The successful systems of physics which have been evolved since rather represent compromises between these two schemes, which for that very reason bear a provisional, logically incomplete character. ”

-In the light of the above wisdom, let’s ask: What if mass of elementary particle, or of a body of matter, were to be understood, in the most general sense, as its total combined energy divided by the square of the speed of light, i.e. there there would be, essentially, not much else to “mass” other than the total combined energy, but energy in a form of waves, not particles?
+In the light of the above wisdom, let’s ask: What if mass of elementary particle, or of a body of matter, were to be understood, in the most general sense, as its total combined energy divided by the square of the speed of light.
+There would be, essentially, not much else to “mass” other than the total combined energy, but energy in a form of waves, not particles.

 But since we want to change our perspective, and instead of conceptualizing matter as made of particles, look at it as being composed of waves, and waves have no mass, then we need to answer the question: How such “mass” seems to be localised in this picture?
 If everything is made of waves, and waves neither have mass, nor are they local, then in such a picture, what would be this “mass” that seems to be localised?

-Perhaps, such “mass” could be a result of particular interactions among all, or some of all the various waves spanning the Universe, being, in the most general sense, something like a local interference pattern ?
+Perhaps, such “mass” could be a result of particular interactions among all, or some of various waves spanning the Universe, and being, in the most general sense, something like a local interference pattern.
+That would also be helpful in explaining how such local interference pattern can exhibit inertia — inertia resulting from mass, in the most general sense, being like a “standing” local interference pattern on a standing wave.

 That would bear close resemblance to the idea of the Higgs field, where the mass of an elementary particle is not its inherent property, but rather a result of its interaction with the Higgs field.